5 Ways to Protect Your Dachshund’s Paws This Winter

 After a chilly walk, gently wipe off and dry your dog’s paws to remove any ice and salt chemicals and prevent irritation.

-2. Dog Shoes: Made for smaller dogs.
-These adorable dog shoes have adjustable and reflective straps to ensure a comfortable fit.
+QUMY Dog Boots are sturdy and made for smaller dogs, like our doxies.
+These adorable booties have adjustable and reflective straps to ensure a comfortable fit.
 They are waterproof to help your pup’s paws stay dry and warm.

-If your Dachshund won’t wear dog boots, give this paw wax a try instead.
+If your Dachshund won’t wear dog boots – I get it!
+Try paw balm instead.

-This paw wax protects from ice and salt and contains vitamin E to keep your doxie’s paws moisturized.
-It can also be used to heal paw pad wounds.
+It protects from ice and salt and contains vitamin E to keep your doxie’s paws moisturized.
+It can also be used to help heal dry, cracked paw pads.

 Some dog owners use Vaseline to protect their dog’s paws.
 I would not recommend putting a petroleum-based product on your dog’s paws.
 Some dog’s lick their paws, and it is not safe to eat.

-Your Dachshund dog should be bathed less frequently during the winter season.
+(This is more for your Dachshund’s whole body, paws included) Your Dachshund should be bathed less frequently during the winter season.
 Bathing them too often can strip away their natural oils – causing itchy, dry skin and paws.

-If there’s too much stink and your doxie really needs a bath, use a moisturizing dog shampoo.
+Now, if there’s too much stink and they really need a bath, make sure to use a moisturizing dog shampoo only.

 Post You May Like: How To Safely Give Your Dachshund A Bath